pedaling/react-native-in-app-purchase/README.md

 ### iOS

-Add In-App Purchase capability in the Signing & Capabilities section of the project.
+Add In-App Purchase capability on the Signing & Capabilities section of the project.

 [![link config](docs/ios_1.png)](docs/ios_1.png?raw=true)

-Create your app in the App Store Connect, and add product in the In-App Purchases section.
+Create your app on the App Store Connect, and add product in the In-App Purchases section.
 You may need to fill the audit information field.

 [![link config](docs/ios_2.png)](docs/ios_2.png?raw=true)